 Negotiating Tax Settlements: Tax attorneys can help you negotiate complex resolutions like installment payments, offers in compromise, wage garnishment removal, tax levy or lien release, and penalty abatement.
 All of these issues can be challenging to negotiate on your own, as they require an in-depth understanding of tax law.

-Anthem Tax Services is ranked #1 on Solvable.
+Anthem Tax Services is ranked #1 on Solvable with a rating of 9.8.
 They are one of the most notable tax resolution firms in the nation and our best choice for client satisfaction.

 Anthem has a 100% money-back guarantee on most cases!